Help us achieve our goals:

 Cercis are deciduous shrubs or small trees with heart-shaped leaves and clusters of bright pink pea-flowers opening before or with the leaves, followed by flattened, deep purple pods

-'Forest Pansy' is a large deciduous shrub or small tree.
-Leaves to 12cm in width, broadly heart-shaped, deep red-purple.
-Flowers small, pink, seldom abundant.
-Grown mainly for foliage effect
+'Forest Pansy' is a large deciduous shrub or small, often multi-stemmed, tree.
+Leaves to 12cm in width, broadly heart-shaped, deep red-purple turning shades of orange, bronze and red-purple in autumn.
+Small, bright-pink flowers appear in clusters on bare stems before the leaves in spring.
+Grown mainly for striking foliage effects

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets